FLAIR-THU/VFLAIR/README.md

   - "max_sequence": max length of input acceptable for the model.
     - normally we set 512 for Bert / 1024 for GPT2
 - "task": Definition of task type
-  - "task_type": name of the task type(QuestionAnswering/SequenceClassification...)
+  - "task_type": name of the task type(SequenceClassification...)
-  - "metric_type"/"n_best_size": specific for QuestionAnswering tasks. it represents the type of metric calculation for QA(text-span) tasks
-  - “doc_stride”/“max_seq_length”...: specific for QuestionAnswering tasks. it defines the max length of QA input

 #### Attack